 In men with obstructive azoospermia,(because of duct blockage or absence of the vas deferens), sperm are usually recovered from the epididymis.
 The original technique was devised by a urologist, Dr. Sherman Silber, who is a specialist in microsurgery.
-It is a very simple and easy method to recover sperm from the blocked epidiymis.
-Since the surgeon can feel the turgid epididymis, swollen with sperm, he will blindly puncture the epididymis using a simple butterfly needle – a technique which was very similar to drawing blood from a blood vessel!
+It is a very simple and easy method to recover sperm from the blocked epididymis.
+Since the surgeon can feel the turgid epididymis, swollen with sperm, he will blindly puncture the epididymis using a simple butterfly needle – a technique that was very similar to drawing blood from a blood vessel!
 This simple technique is called PESA (percutaneous epididymal sperm aspiration), in which the sperm is sucked out from the epididymis by puncturing it with a fine needle.

 For patients with obstructive azoospermia in whom sperm cannot be found in the epididymis, it is always possible to find sperm in the testis.
-The easiest way to retrieve this is through TESA or testicular sperm aspiration, in which the testicular tissue is sucked out through a fine needle, under local anaesthesia.
+The easiest way to retrieve this is through TESA or testicular sperm aspiration, in which the testicular tissue is sucked out through a fine needle, under local anesthesia.
 The testicular tissue is placed in culture media and sent to the lab, where it is processed.
-The sperm is liberated from within the seminiferous tubules (where they are produced) and is then dissected free from the surrounding testicular tissue.
+The sperm are liberated from within the seminiferous tubules (where they are produced) and is then dissected free from the surrounding testicular tissue.